Constitution & Bylaws

 (a) The regular monthly dues for membership in this Union shall be one and three-tenths (1.3%) of a member's basic salary or wage.
 Overtime earnings or special allowance payments shall not be included in this calculation.

-(b) Defense fund: the Union shall establish a Defense fund; the monies in the Defense Fund to be used in the event of a strike.
+(b) Defense fund: the Union shall establish a Defense fund.
 The revenue of the Defense shall be derived by a per capita assessment made on the monthly dues charged to each member pursuant to section (a) above.
 The assessment shall not be less than 0.25% of each member’s basic salary or wage.